for-giobbe/PAINT/markdowns/part_1.md

 setting a high treshold for the minimum length of 99 read length.
 Trimmomatic has been set with the parmeters:
 TruSeq3-PE.fa:2:30:10:2:TRUE SLIDINGWINDOW:5:30 LEADING:5 TRAILING:5 MINLEN:99.

-The post-trimming qc looks generally fine but there seem to be some rRNAs/mtDNA contaminations, as suggested by the multiple GC peaks: they potentially could also derive from other contaminants, but the overepresented sequences from fastQC are all rRNAs, mtDNA and similar.
+The post-trimming qc looks generally fine but there seem to be some rRNAs/mtDNA/ptDNA contaminations, as suggested by the multiple GC peaks: they potentially could also derive from other contaminants, but the overepresented sequences from fastQC are all derived from rRNAs, mtDNA and ptDNA.

 ---